biowasm/biowasm/README.md

 tools/<tool>/
-    README.md   Details about the tool and dependencies compile.sh  Script that will run to compile the tool to WebAssembly (can use `$EM_FLAGS` for common flags) patch       Patches that need to be applied to the code to compile it to WebAssembly (optional)
+    README.md   Details about the tool and dependencies compile.sh  Script that will run to compile the tool to WebAssembly (can use `$EM_FLAGS` for common flags) patches/
+        <tag>   Patch applied to the code to compile it to WebAssembly; branch- or tag-specific (optional)
 ```

 ## Deploy changes